 We believe even though a variety of approaches will be adopted in sending view data to the ecosystem, we should be able to achieve consistency within each form of approach.
 This guide helps you do that and expands on the A V C actions set out in the L G P S Pensions Dashboard connections guide.

-Orphan A V Cs
+Orphan A V Cs and relevant members

-Orphan A V Cs are A V Cs where you do not hold the corresponding main scheme record eg the member might have transferred out their main scheme data.

-This area is still under consideration.
-We will update this guide in due course.Your legal obligations
+It is our understanding that there are two types of orphan AVCs:

+True Orphan AVCs - any AVCs that remain with an administering authority where a transfer payment of the connected main scheme benefits has been made under Regulation 96(1) of the LGPS Regulations 2013 (or equivalent predecessor regulations), which did not include the member's AVCs.

+Internal Orphan AVCs - any AVCs that remain with an administering authority where either the member’s connected main scheme benefits have been:

+brought into payment, but their connected AVCs remain unpaid, or

+aggregated with a different administering authority in the Scheme, but the member chooses not to aggregate their connected AVCs to that administering authority.

+‘Connected’ means the main scheme benefits built up in the employment where the active member made an election to pay AVCs or contribute to SCAVCs.

+Relevant members

+Only members who are relevant members for dashboard purposes will have their view data displayed on the MHPD.
+We understand an orphan AVC is a relevant member where the connected main scheme benefits have:

+been transferred out of the LGPS – true orphan AVC

+not been brought into payment – internal orphan AVC.

+An internal orphan AVC is not a relevant member where the connected main scheme benefits have been brought into payment.

+Your legal obligations and AVCs Memorandum of Understanding

 Regulation 17 of the L G P S Regulations 2013 (and equivalent predecessor regulations) requires the administering authority (‘you’) to establish an A V C scheme with a body approved for such purposes under the Finance Act 2004.